Skip to content

 To use this flag you need a JSON response and the show flag

 Specifies the frontmatter properties to update with the response.
 The data should be strings separated by commas.
-To set internal links use the [[..]] syntax.
+To set internal links use the this [[..]] syntax.

 ```req